swcarpentry/python-novice-inflammation/reference.md

 function call
 :   A use of a function in another piece of software.

+heat map
+:   A graphical representation of data in two-dimensions,
+    where data values within the matrix are transformed into a color scale.

 immutable
 :   Unchangeable.
     The value of immutable data cannot be altered after it has been created.